googlefonts/googlefonts-project-template/README.md

 * Finally, add and commit any files you have modified (i.e. `README.md`, `AUTHORS.txt`, `CONTRIBUTORS.txt`, the font sources, and `sources/config.yaml`) to git, then push to GitHub.

-* Once you are happy with your font, add promotional assets in the documentation directory (format: 4:3).
+* Once you are happy with your font, add promotional assets in the documentation directory.
 Make it different from the pic you use in this README.
+You can get inspired by existing tweet @googlefonts like: https://twitter.com/googlefonts/status/1415562928657416192.

 ## Building